Latent State of a Human Serpin with MSA Subsampling

 3. Score the different MSA subsamples against the experimental data

-This could take a bit of time depending on the number of subsampled MSAs you have.
-The default --init_recycling is set to 4 in ROCKET, which is a which is a decent compromise between speed and model geometry/quality of predictions from shallow MSAs especially.
-But for the serpin case in the paper we used 20, which was AF2's default.
-After running, you should see a folder named β serpin_scores.
-This folder contains:
+This may take some time, depending on how many subsampled MSAs you score.
+The default --init_recycling value in ROCKET is 4, which is a decent speed and quality compromise.
+For the serpin case in the paper, we used 20, which matches the original AF2 default.
+After the run, you should see a serpin_scores/ folder with:

-β’ A CSV file with experimental scores (LLGs), mean PLDDT, depth and R-factors for each subsampled MSA prediction.
+A CSV file with experimental scores, mean pLDDT, MSA depth, and R-factors for each prediction.

 We can identify a cluster that scores highly in LLG and is indeed a closer conformation to the experimentally resolved one: